himanshu-paliwal-277/cashmitra-client-project/frontend/projectSummary.md

 ## ⭐ **A. SELL FLOW (User Sells Their Device)**

-Sell flow is a _multi-step guided evaluation_ similar to Cashify.
+Sell flow is a _multi-step guided evaluation_ similar to Cashmitra.

 ### **Sell Steps (Sequential)**